walaj/svaba/README.md

 Scope and Inputs
 ----------------

 Snowman is currently configured to provide indel and rearrangement calls (and anything "in between").
-It is setup to handle single BAM/CRAM/SAM files, as well as case-control experiments (e.g. tumor/normal, or trios or quads).
-In case/control mode, any number of cases and controls can be input, and asseembly will jointly assemble them all.
+It is setup to joint calling of any number of BAM/CRAM/SAM files, and with built-in support for case-control experiments (e.g. tumor/normal, or trios or quads).
+In case/control mode, any number of cases and controls (but min of 1 case) can be input, and asseembly will jointly assemble them all.
 If both a case and control are present, variants are output separately in "somatic" and "germline" VCFs.
-If only a single BAM is present, input with the ``-t`` flag.
+If only a single BAM is present, input with the ``-t`` flag (case).
 In this case, the results will contain all calls, with no germline/somatic designation.

 A BWA-MEM index reference genome must also be supplied with ``-G``.